kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 * `Allow` (default): The CronJob allows concurrently running jobs
-* `Forbid`: The CronJob does not allow concurrent runs; if it is time for a new job run and the previous job run hasn't finished yet, the CronJob skips the new job run
+* `Forbid`: The CronJob does not allow concurrent runs; if it is time for a new job run and the previous job run hasn't finished yet, the CronJob skips the new job run.
+Also note that when the previous job run finishes, `.spec.startingDeadlineSeconds` is still taken into account and may result in a new job run.
 * `Replace`: If it is time for a new job run and the previous job run hasn't finished yet, the CronJob replaces the currently running job run with a new job run